Privacy-Preserving Clustering of Unstructured Big Data for Cloud-Based Enterprise Search Solutions

+\corraddr{School of Computing and Informatics, University of Louisiana at Lafayette, Louisiana, USA.
+Email: sm.zobaed1@louisiana.edu, amini@louisiana.edu}

-Cloud-based enterprise search services (\eg Amazon Kendra) are enchanting to big data owners by providing them with convenient search solutions over their enterprise big datasets.
-However, individuals and businesses that deal with confidential big data (\eg credential documents) are reluctant to fully embrace such services, due to valid concerns about data privacy.
-Solutions based on client-side encryption have been explored to mitigate privacy concerns.
-Nonetheless, such solutions hinder data processing, specifically clustering, which is pivotal in dealing with different forms of big data.
-For instance, clustering is critical to limit the search space and perform real-time search operations on big datasets.
-To overcome the hindrance in clustering encrypted big data, we propose privacy-preserving clustering schemes for three forms of unstructured encrypted big datasets, namely static, semi-dynamic, and dynamic datasets.
-To preserve data privacy, the proposed clustering schemes function based on statistical characteristics of the data and determine (A) the suitable number of clusters and (B) appropriate content for each cluster.
-Experimental results obtained from evaluating the clustering schemes on three different datasets demonstrate between 30\% to 60\% improvement on the clusters' coherency compared to other clustering schemes for encrypted data.
-Employing the clustering schemes in a privacy-preserving enterprise search system decreases its search time by up to 78\%, while increases the search accuracy by up to 35\%.
+\begin {abstract} Cloud-based enterprise search services (\eg Amazon Kendra) are enchanting to big data owners by providing them with convenient search solutions over their enterprise big datasets.
+However, individuals and businesses dealing with confidential big data (\eg criminal reports) are reluctant to fully embrace such cloud services due to valid data privacy concerns.
+Solutions based on client-side encryption have been developed to mitigate these concerns.
+Nonetheless, such solutions hinder data processing, especially, data clustering, which is pivotal in applications such as real-time search on large corpora (\eg big datasets).
+To cluster encrypted big data, we propose privacy-preserving clustering schemes, called \name, for three forms of unstructured datasets, namely static, semi-dynamic, and dynamic. \name~functions based on statistical characteristics of the datasets to: \textbf{(A)} determine the suitable number of clusters; \textbf{(B)} populate the clusters with topically relevant tokens; and \textbf{(C)} adapt the cluster set based on the dynamism of the underlying dataset.
+Experimental results, obtained from evaluating \name~against other schemes in the literature, on three different test datasets demonstrate between $30\%$ to $60\%$ improvement on the cluster coherency.
+Moreover, we notice that employing \name~within a privacy-preserving enterprise search system can reduce the search time by up to $78\%$, while improving the search accuracy by up to $35\%$. \\ \end {abstract}